RaulPPelaez/superpunto/README.md

 # Superpunto
-SFML/Modern OpenGL clone of mrevenga's punto ( http://punto.sourceforge.net/ )
+SFML/Modern OpenGL clone of mrevenga's SDL punto ( http://punto.sourceforge.net/ )

-#INSTALLATION
+#COMPILATION
 Run the Makefile.
+You can define STATIC to include all the dependencies in the executable (-DSTATIC)
 Dependencies:

-1. SFML-2.0 and its dependencies.
+1. SFML-2.0+ and its dependencies.
 Only libsfml-graphics, libsfml-system and libsfml-window are required
-2. OpenGL 3.3+
+2. OpenGL 3.0+

-Known to work in Ubuntu 14.
-You can install SFML by $ apt-get install libsfml-dev Precompiled sfml libs can be found under tools.
+Known to work in Ubuntu 14/15.
+You can install SFML by $ apt-get install libsfml-dev You can also compile it yourself in https://github.com/SFML/SFML

 #USAGE
-Use with $ ./superpunto inputfile
+Use with $ ./spunto inputfile [opts]

+run ./spunto -h for information about the available options.

 inputfile should have the following structure:
->\# Comments are used to separate frames
+>\#L=X; Comments are used to separate frames, you can force the size of the simulation box starting the comment with L=X; as in this example

->X1 Y1 Z1 r1 c1
+>X1 Y1 Z1 r1 c1 #You can comment here aswell!

 >X2 ...